evaletolab/mapping-festival/php-custom/readme.md

-# An Ultra Simple API REST for artist
+# An Ultra Simple API REST to manage artist content
 ## This is a simple POC just for fun

 implements a route (GET,POST,PUT,DEL) to manage Artist content with a flat file NoSQL database like.